-We are an inclusive Old Calendar Orthodox Christian community but our worship services conform to the theology of the Slavonic (Russian) typicon.
+We are an inclusive Orthodox Christian community.
+Our worship services conform to the theology of the Slavonic (Russian) typicon.
 We are not a local Church in Hayward but a small Orthodox metokian skete, dedicated to worship, study, and service to Orthodox and Catholic Christians from any historic jurisdiction in the greater San Francisco bay area.
 We also have a unique (among Orthodox Christian communities) focus in service of the marginalized, including the LGBT community as well as their welcoming non-LGBT friends.

-We are part of the American Orthodox Catholic and Apostolic Church under the omophorion of His Beatitude, Metropolitan Nestor.
+We are under the omophorion of His Beatitude, Metropolitan Nestor.

 The large Orthodox and Catholic jurisdictions continue to publicly humiliate LGBT folks with declarations like: “homosexuality is intrinsically disordered.”
 This attitude is so prominent that some LGBT folks assume that our Russian jurisdiction must be homophobic, judgmental and concerned all about sex as these jurisdictions seem to be.
 Very seldom do clergy talk about knives which can be used for good or for evil.
 We think the same way about sex so we seldom discuss it.
 Some of the best advice about sex might be found in Alcoholics Anonymous Big Book, appropriately enough to be found on page 69:

 Those members of our community, as well as any visitors, who are still catechumens (learners), are welcome to approach and kiss the Holy Chalice, the cross, and the priest's hand.
 We also welcome those who are prepared to receive Holy Communion, have been Chrismated in their own Orthodox jurisdiction.